WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

 title: Using Python to scrape HTML tables with merged cells
 ---

 The python library `pandas` makes it easy to scrape HTML tables from the web.
 Its `read_html()` method is very straightfoward and, for most tables, does a great job.
-It reads a page's tables directly into memory as a list of pandas dataframes.
+It reads a page's tables directly into memory as a list of dataframes.

 For example, say we wanted to scrape the Flow of Funds table found on [this page](https://www.federalreserve.gov/apps/fof/DisplayTable.aspx?t=f.105).
 We could do the following: